Nurse Lucy Letby ‘told off’ colleague over shout for help, murder trial hears

 Dr Brunton said: “Because I had never seen a baby behave in that manner prior to this and I have never seen a baby behave in that manner after this.”

-The Crown say Letby injected a fatal amount of air into Child D’s bloodstream.
+The Crown say Ms Letby injected a fatal amount of air into Child D’s bloodstream.

-She is said to have killed other babies by administering air via a breathing tube.
+She is said to have killed other babies by administering air via a nasogastric tube.

 The trial continues on Tuesday.